-MARCH 31, Friday-Last day for changing (dropping, adding) courses.
+- MARCH 31, Friday-Last day for changing (dropping, adding) courses.
 Last day for cancellation and refunds.
-Matriculation fee and all reservation fees excluded from refund.

-APRIL 3, Monday-Withdrawal date.
+All reservation fees excluded from refund. - APRIL 3, Monday-Withdrawal date.
 If student remains in school and drops part of work, no refund on courses dropped.